JamesRandall/Simple-Paging-Grid/README.md

 Simple Paging Grid is a lightweight CSS friendly readonly grid that supports both preloaded and dynamically loaded data and is designed to work with the Bootstrap <http://getbootstrap.com/> library.
 With the adoption of Bootstrap as the default template for ASP.Net and MVC applications in Visual Studio 2013 Simple Paging Grid now supports rapid prototyping within that environment straight out the box - just add the NuGet package and go.

+This latest version of the grid incorporates much of the feedback that has been given to me on GitHub and for which I am really grateful.
+Time pressures meant it took me a while to get this out but I'm still committed to supporting Simple Paging Grid - I use it myself extensively.

 *Please note that Simple Paging Grid by default uses Bootstrap 3.
 To continue to use Bootstrap 2 set the bootstrapVersion property to 2 (an example is provided in the examples folder).*

 ![Screenshot]